roymatz-work/facs_visualizer_final/flowgate/flowgate (5)/README.md

 applies **one shared gate definition across all your samples (mice)** so you can compare and re-adjust thresholds across the whole cohort at once.

-The core
-engine and the full gating hierarchy you specified are implemented and tested;
-the GUI implements the complete draw → apply → compare loop.
-See *Extending* below for the pieces meant to grow.

 ## What it does today

 - **FCS → DataFrame** via `flowkit`, keeping both detector names (`BV421-A`) and